yamtl/yamtl.github.io/docs/getting-started.md

 }
 ```

 That's all!
 Now you know how to create your own YAMTL project and define a model transformation script.
-To learn how to use rules, see [Concrete Syntax](#concrete-syntax) section.
-Or if you want to learn how to run YAMTL projects and configure models, head over to [Examples](#examples) so you can understand model transformations and special YAMTL operations of varying difficulties.
+To learn how to use rules, see the [Language Reference](yamtl-reference.md) section.
+Or if you want to learn how to run YAMTL projects and configure models, head over to [Examples](examples/examples.md) so you can understand model transformations and special YAMTL operations of varying difficulties.

 <!-- New:End -->